basescriptnet/BaseScript.lang/README.md

 > Include built-in functionality in .bs files

-> If you already have it in the main file, connected files won't need it
+> If you already have it in the main file, connected files won't need it (as well as with -r flag)

 ```cpp
 #include <builtins>